-14. Before the commissioning of any wind turbine starts, the operator under the permit must engage the services of a suitably qualified expert(s) to prepare an amended Bat and Avifauna Management Plan (BAM Plan) to the satisfaction of the Minister for Planning.
-It must be prepared in consultation with the DEECA Environment Portfolio, and must be submitted to and approved by the Minister for Planning.
+14. Before the development starts, the operator under the permit must engage the services of a suitably qualified expert(s) to prepare a Bat and Avifauna Management Plan (BAM Plan) to the satisfaction of the Minister for Planning.
+It must be prepared in consultation with the DELWP Environment Portfolio, and must be submitted to and approved by the Minister for Planning.
 When approved the plan will be endorsed and will then form part of the permit.
 The use must thereafter accord with the endorsed plan.